space-contributes/AI-upscaling-frameinterpolation/README.md

   - All elements can be a tagline and may not represent its true nature
   - All elements may harm or help in making your computer better as governed by the System Requirments!
 *** - Combination of all legal markers + not officially endorsed as newer updates may have critical security patches!
 Applies to all content.
+     20th Century Fox, Panasonic, and Samsung have created the original HDR10+ - All references for educational and research purposes only and this service is provided on a "as-is" basis with no obligaations and regarding the same is the "as-is" basis enforced without malice and with intent regarding to educational and research purposes only and to make the display industry better for all and HDR10+ Support is subject to licensing.
+Only for purposes for compatibility for all machines.

 *© 2025 Space-code.
 All processing happens locally on your device.
 Terms and conditions apply - Terms And Conditions: https://github.com/space-contributes/arby-audio_3d/LICENSE.md - All elements subject to change without further notice - Arby Audio is a distinct service but its terms and conditions may apply to SuperRes Supervisor!
 For only educational and research (with fun!) purposes!
 Terms and Conditions Apply!*